KJeziorek/calibrate_basler_evk/README.md

 2. Calibrating both cameras using OpenCV
 3. Visualizing the results

-The code is based on the E2VID method, which is a method for reconstructing event camera data to grayscale images.
+The code is based on the E2VID method, which is a recurrent network for reconstructing event camera data to grayscale images.

 <p align="center">
   <img src="assets/calibrated.gif">